9 Inventory Management Techniques That Actually Scale

 5. ABC Analysis

 ABC analysis is a form of cycle counting that involves categorizing inventory based on the Pareto principle, which estimates that 80% of the value of your sales is generated by 20% of your goods.
 An ABC analysis tells you how much of a product you sell and how much it costs to store.
 A-items would include bestsellers, B-items are your regularly sold items that are more expensive than A-items, and C-items are the rest.
 However, you first need to identify the A-, B-, and C-items in your inventory to conduct this analysis.

 6. Just-In-Time Inventory

 We can’t see into the future yet, but logistics forecasting is one of the inventory management techniques that comes pretty close.
 By estimating via previous records how much of a certain item will sell, you can decide how much inventory to order.
-While forecasting will not be an exact gauge, your educated guess will be less likely to lead to over- or under-stocking than simply choosing blind.
+Forecasting isn’t a 100 percent accurate form of stock management, but your educated guess will be less likely to lead to over- or under-stocking than blindly choosing.

 Top Tools for Inventory Management